How to grow roses

 Growing roses in pots

-It's possible to grow roses in pots, meaning you can grow roses in even the smallest gardens.
+It's possible to grow roses in pots, which means that you can grow roses in even the smallest gardens.
 While all but rambling roses can be grown in pots, shorter growing bush varieties, or ‘patio roses', are ideal.
-They’ll do best in large, deep containers – an absolute minimum of 50cm in diameter and the same in depth – to keep their roots cool and moist during summer.
+They’ll do best in large, deep containers – at a minimum of 50cm in diameter and in depth – to keep their roots cool and moist during summer.

 In hot, dry weather, soak the compost every two to three days, and feed regularly.